wizbright/waybox/CONTRIBUTING.md

 don't, however, allow me to make a suggestion: feature branches pulled from upstream.
 Try this:

-1. Fork wlroots
+1. Fork waybox
-2. `git clone https://github.com/username/waybox && cd wlroots`
+2. `git clone https://github.com/username/waybox && cd waybox`
 3. `git remote add upstream https://github.com/wizbright/waybox`

 You only need to do this once.
 You're never going to use your fork's master